zyntrom/Obsidian/Kalvium Class Note/Prob Solv using Program/Module 1/Section 6 Operators.md

 ✅ The symbols that make your code smart
 ✅ How to do math, compare values, and update variables
-✅ Differences between Python and C++ operator behavior
+✅ Differences between Python and cpp operator behavior